 How do you store a classic car?
-A classic car should be stored in a garage, preferable heated.
-If you don’t have a garage, then a breathable car cover is the next best thing, avoid plastic as it traps condensation.
-Keep your gas tank full and use a gas stabiliser and battery maintainer.
+A classic car should be stored in a garage, preferably heated.
+If you don’t have a garage, then a breathable car cover is the next best thing.
+Avoid plastic as it traps condensation.
+Keep your gas tank full and use a gas stabilizer and battery maintainer.

 Original Equipment parts manufacturers cannot justify the investment in technology and training to only supply the vehicle manufacturers.
 The US's service and replacement parts market are enormous,...